-Laying out the two scenes in parallel reveals the process at which they hint:

-להלן תועלה הטענה שהסירוב של שאול לאכול לחם נובע ממנהג מחייב שלא לאכול לפני קרב חשוב. על בסיס זה יש להצביע על העובדה ש...

-Initially, Saul asks the medium to violate the ban; she refuses, but he is able to persuades her to do so.
+Laying out the two scenes in parallel reveals the process at which they hint.
+The following argument lays out the claim that Saul’s refusal to eat bread stemmed from a binding custom of not eating prior to an important battle.
+On this basis, it must be noted that Saul initially asks the medium to violate the ban.
+She refuses, but he is able to persuades her to do so.
 Later, it is the medium who implores Saul, who eventually accedes to her demand and breaks the oath to fast.

 Comparing the various requests throughout the story, and noting the stance of the secondary characters vis-à-vis the character of Saul, transmits the message that after receiving the bitter news from Samuel, Saul loses his leadership ability and moves toward concluding his tenure as king of Israel.